SEASON – Spring and Fall

 THE BROOKDOG PERSPECTIVE…

-In the 1960s, New York introduced Pacific salmon, primarily Chinook and Coho, to Lake Ontario in order to control the invasive alewife – a forage fish.
+Lake Ontario king salmon have been around the Buffalo Niagara Region since the 1960s, when New York introduced to Lake Ontario in order to control the invasive alewife – a forage fish.
 It worked – and also created sport fishery that’s become a huge contributor to the local economy.
-This was the birth of Niagara River Salmon charters.
+This was the birth of Lake Ontario King Salmon charters.

-Both known on the west coast for their size and voracity (the Chinook being the larger of the two often tipping the scales at over 20 lbs), these fish have lived up to their reputations.
-New York State maintains this vibrant fishery by stocking over 250,000 salmon fingerlings annually on designated Lake Ontario tributaries.
+Known on the west coast for their size and voracity (Lake Ontario King Salmon often tip the scales at over 20 lbs), these fish have lived up to their reputations.
+New York State maintains this vibrant fishery by stocking salmon fingerlings every year in designated Lake Ontario tributaries.

 Like their steelhead cousins, these fish roam the depths of Lake Ontario feeding on smelt, alewifes, and other baitfish and stacking on pounds in the process.
 When these baitfish move to the shallow waters of the lake to spawn, the salmon follow and present exciting opportunities to hook a beast in open water.